JosephdeVilmarest/josephdevilmarest.github.io/index.md

 #### Analysis of the Extended Kalman Filter in the Degenerate Static Setting
 The objective was to enrich the link between Kalman Filters and the optimization community.
 It led to the following papers:
 * de Vilmarest, J. and Wintenberger, O. (2020).
-[Stochastic online optimization using kalman recursion](https://jmlr.org/papers/volume22/20-618/20-618.pdf). *Journal of Machine Learning Research*.
+[Stochastic online optimization using kalman recursion](https://www.jmlr.org/papers/v22/20-618.html). *Journal of Machine Learning Research*.
 * de Vilmarest, J. and Wintenberger, O. (2019).
 [Logarithmic Regret for parameter-free Online Logistic Regression](https://arxiv.org/abs/1902.09803). *Preprint*.

-#### VIKING: Variational Bayesian Variance Tracking
+#### Viking: Variational Bayesian Variance Tracking
 As there is no consensus to choose the hyper-parameters of Kalman Filters we are working on state-space models with unknown variances, which are represented as additional latent variables.
 This led to the following preprint:
 * de Vilmarest, J. and Wintenberger, O. (2021).
-[Recursive Estimation of State-Space Noise Covariance Matrix by Approximate Variational Bayes](https://arxiv.org/abs/2104.10777). *Preprint*.
+[Viking: Variational Bayesian Variational Tracking](https://arxiv.org/abs/2104.10777). *Preprint*.

 #### Adaptive Electricity Load Forecasting
 We considered EDF data and also public datasets.
 First we studied the French electricity load provided by [RTE](https://www.rte-france.com/), the French grid operator, yielding the following publication: